Freelancer (video game): Plot and setting

-The events in Freelancer take place 800 years after those in the video game Starlancer (2000).
-The Solar System was engulfed in a civil war, fought between the Western Alliance and the Eastern Coalition.
+The events in Freelancer take place 800 years after those in the video game Starlancer (2000). (which meant that the game is set in 2960) The Solar System was engulfed in a civil war, fought between the Western Alliance and the Eastern Coalition.
 Facing defeat, the Alliance placed its people in stasis and sent them to the Sirius system, where they settled and transformed the surrounding space (the Sirius sector) into a region of political intrigue and opportunity.
 The rule of the sector is mostly split among four houses, each named after the sleeper ship that brought them to the system.
 Each house exhibits the culture of its terrestrial ancestor: Liberty of 1920s United States, Bretonia of Victorian era United Kingdom, Kusari of Shogunate era Japan, and Rheinland of Second Industrial Revolution Germany.
 The fifth sleeper ship, Hispania, suffered a malfunction en route and was abandoned in deep space (in the Omicron Alpha system).
 The descendants of its crew became pirates.

 Freelancers planetary bodies and space stations lie close to a single plane in each system, although some are above or below this plane and ships can travel out of the plane.
 There are 48 known star systems, and spacecraft can travel from one system to another by passing through jump gates.
 Within a system, spacecraft can travel in the trade lanes—a series of gates that connect to form a "space highway"—to quickly reach places of interest, such as planets, space stations, and mining operations.
 Asteroid and debris fields populate some of the systems, and secret hideouts and derelicts with valuable items exist in deep space.
 Merchant ships ply the trade lanes, carrying cargo from system to system and occasionally coming under attack by pirates.
 Police and Militaries generally patrol the areas, while larger warships can be found near some hubs.